BACK TO DIRECTIVES

 Safeguards are continuous.

-Protective controls exist to constrain failure under all conditions, including trust, familiarity, and time pressure.
+Protective controls exist to constrain failure under all conditions.
 Pausing them introduces silent exposure.

 A disciplined system keeps safeguards active.